 PI3K inhibitors are usually given to treat certain cancers that have relapsed or are unresponsive to other cancer treatments.
 Typically, at least two other cancer treatments need to have been tried and been unsuccessful or not tolerated before PI3K inhibitors are given.
 The following PI3K inhibitors may be given alone or in combination with other medications in the treatment of:

 - Alpelisib: hormone receptor-positive, HER2-negative (HR+HER2-) breast cancer in patients who meet certain criteria, and PIK3CA-related overgrowth spectrum (PROS) disorders

 - Copanlisib: follicular lymphoma

-- Duvelisib: chronic lymphocytic leukemia, small lymphocytic leukemia, follicular lymphoma
+- Duvelisib: chronic lymphocytic leukemia, small lymphocytic leukemia, and follicular lymphoma

-- Idelalisib: chronic lymphocytic leukemia, follicular B-cell non-Hodgkin lymphoma, small lymphocytic lymphoma.
+- Idelalisib: chronic lymphocytic leukemia, follicular B-cell non-Hodgkin lymphoma, and small lymphocytic lymphoma

 What are the differences between PI3K inhibitors?

 Different PI3K inhibitors inhibit different PI3K enzymes, and this contributes to differences in their effectiveness against certain types of cancers and their side effects.